kusasalethusithole1/integrated_project/README.md

 ### 3. Feature Engineering
 Perform feature engineering on the cleaned dataset to create new features from existing ones.
 This step enhances the dataset's predictive power and provides more insights into the data.

-### 4. Dashboard Creation in MS Power BI
+### 4. Dashboard Creation in MS PowerBI
-Using the prepared dataset, create a dashboard in Microsoft Power BI.
+Using the prepared dataset, create a dashboard in Microsoft PowerBI.
 The dashboard focuses on understanding the spread of reported fraudulent claims over different customer/claim attributes.
 The visualizations include:
 - Analysis of fraudulent claims by age category
 - Fraud reported over contract years
 - Binned values of total premiums paid